TomDDG/ZXPicoMD/Code/README.md

 Once the drive select is complete (after the 8th CLK pulse) the Interface 1 is expecting data to be sent around 40-70ms after the CLK signal goes high.
 If nothing is received the `Microdrive not present, 0:1` message will be shown on the Spectrum.
 This small pause is to allow the real drive motor to the spin up and is the perfect opportunity to get data into a buffer ready to be sent to the Interface 1.

-As discussed in [Notes on use of FATFS SPI Library](#notes-on-use-of-fatfs_spi-library) I use a read ahead buffer so during this initial 40ms the PICO grabs the first 12 sectors ready to stream to the Interface 1.
+As discussed in [Notes on Memory Usage](#notes-on-memory-usage) I use a read ahead buffer so during this initial 40ms the PICO grabs the first 12 sectors ready to stream to the Interface 1.

 ## Notes on using the 2nd CORE